The set splittability problem: -splittability criteria and characterizations

-If $\mathcal B^{(2)}$ is also not of any of the eleven types, then since its regions all have size $\leq3$ our software has checked that $\mathcal B^{(2)}$ is splittable.
-By the Reduction lemma (Lemma~\ref{lem:reduction}), $\mathcal B$ is also splittable, and we are done in this case.
+If $\mathcal B^{(2)}$ is also not of any of the eleven types, then since its regions all have size $\leq3$ our program has checked that $\mathcal B^{(2)}$ is splittable.
+By the Reduction Lemma (Lemma~\ref{lem:reduction}), $\mathcal B$ is also splittable, and we are done in this case.

 On the other hand, suppose that $\mathcal B^{(2)}$ is of one of the eleven types, say type $T$.
-Then since $\mathcal B$ is not of type $T$, there must exist a Venn region $R$, labeled $0$ (empty) or $1$ or $0/1$, such that the size of $R$ in $\mathcal B^{(2)}$ is strictly less than the size of $R$ in $\mathcal B$.
+Then since $\mathcal B$ is not of type~$T$, there must exist a Venn region $R$ such that type~$T$ prescribes that $R$ has at most $1$ element, and such that the size of $R$ in $\mathcal B^{(2)}$ is strictly less than the size of $R$ in $\mathcal B$.
+(In the notation of the figure, region $R$ must be labeled empty, $0/1$, or $1$.)
 Now let $\mathcal B'$ be the configuration obtained from $\mathcal B^{(2)}$ by adding $2$ elements to $R$.
-Thus $\mathcal B'$ is not among the Types~0--10.
-And since the regions of $\B'$ still have size $\leq3$, our software has checked that $\mathcal B'$ is splittable.
-It again follows from Lemma~\ref{lem:reduction} that $\mathcal B$ is splittable, which concludes the proof. \end{proof}
+Thus $\mathcal B'$ is not among the Types~$0$--$10$.
+And since the regions of $\B'$ still have size $\leq3$, our program has checked that $\mathcal B'$ is splittable.
+It again follows from Lemma~\ref{lem:reduction} that $\mathcal B$ is splittable